brootaylor/brootaylor-v2/src/_content/pages/work.md

 I've often struggled with that title anyway &mdash; and even more so these days.
 Not least because of the unrealistic expectations that often accompany it; but also because building websites has become increasingly complex and it's virtually impossible to be competent - (let alone an expert) - across an entire technology stack.

 Personally it doesn't interest me much either.
 I love working on the frontend (HTML, CSS & JS) and that's where I've spent the most time honing my skills.
-User-centricity is very important to me when developing a web solution.
+User-centricity is also very important to me when developing a web solution.

 ### Am I a designer?